Advice

 2. You won’t benefit from extra income if the short-term rental business takes off.

-3. If guests disturb your neighbors, you’ll likely bear the most of their anger.
+3. If guests disturb your neighbors, you’ll likely bear most of their anger.

 Here are the drawbacks for rental arbitrators: